rabbitmq/rabbitmq-website/site/oauth2-examples.md

 > IMPORTANT: If you try to access the management ui and authenticate with UAA using rabbit_admin you wont be able to do bind a queue with routing_key `test` to the `amq.topic` exchange because that user in UAA does not have the required permissions.
-In our handcrafted token, we have granted ourselves the right permissions/scopes.
+In our handcrafted token, you have granted ourselves the right permissions/scopes.

 ## <a id="advanced-configuration" class="anchor" href="#advanced-configuration">Use advanced OAuth 2.0 configuration</a>